fring-12/fring-12/README.md

 ## Hi there 👋 Welcome to my GitHub!
-I'm Banedict Fring Drong, frontend developer
+I'm Banedict Fring Drong, Software Engineer

 <p align='center'>
   <a href="https://www.linkedin.com/in/banedict-fring-drong-a3a242166/">